Monroe County Legislature Makes Appointments to Public Health and MCWA Boards Amidst Some Controversy

 “I’ve seen a lot of bad stuff in my five years on the Monroe County Legislature but tonight’s reappointment of a conservative party official to the Monroe County Water Authority Board, well it’s among the worst,” Barnhart explained on Instagram.

-Barnhart sent a letter to Monroe County President, President Yversha Roman on October 8, 2024 expressing her “strong opposition” to Nasca’s reappointment.
+Barnhart sent a letter to Monroe County Legislature President, Yversha Roman on October 8, 2024 expressing her “strong opposition” to Nasca’s reappointment.
 Among her concerns were Nasca’s political connections to the Conservative Party and what she notes as corruption in the MCWA stemming from 1996 when Republicans were accused of stacking the MCWA board.

 “As a sign of collective will, I sought the re-appointment of Scott Nasca to the MCWA.
 New York State Law requires the board to have representation from more than one political party,” Roman noted in a press release after the appointment.